Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 The users or groups that are able to complete a task.
 A single user can be assigned or candidates can be set.
 Candidates are a list of users or groups that may claim a task at runtime.
 A single user or candidates must be set for a user task.

 A single assignee is set in the XML attribute `activiti:assignee` and candidates in the attribute `activiti:candidateGroups`.
+On the **Task Assignment** window use the dropdown menu on the top right to set if the assignment is for a single user or for candidates.
+If for candidates, from the **Assignment type** dropdown list, select either **Sequential** or **Manual** assignment types.
+Assigning a task manually means a user is assigned the task by another user or themselves.
+Assigning tasks sequentially means tasks are assigned automatically in a 'round-robin' scenario.

 Users and groups can be set from three different sources: